On this page:

 After a lovely night’s tossing and turning as much as one can in a cosy sleeping bag on a comfy-ish sleeping pad in a tent, the day dawned bright and dry.

-Colin packed most of his stuff up and made breakfast of a cup of a tea with vegan creamer (not as nice as our usual Alpro Soya not-milk, but better than no tea) and a titanium cup of porridge, finished his breakfast and packed everything else up, including the tent.
+Colin packed most of his stuff up and made breakfast of a cup of tea with vegan creamer (not as nice as our usual Alpro Soya not-milk, but better than no tea) and a titanium cup of porridge, finished his breakfast and packed everything else up, including the tent.
 Meanwhile, I, not as speedy as super Colin, started packing up, had my breakfast and finished packing up.

 Then I reset my walking poles to my preferred walking-pole height after they’d been set to the tent’s preferred tent-pole height overnight.
 Yes, my walking poles are the tent’s tent poles.
 That’s how light we’re travelling.